TITLE: Program Director

 Minimum qualifications may vary with professional field and legal/licensure requirements.

-Community Education, Alternative Programs, Workforce Development, CLIMB Center for Advancement positions require a Bachelor’s degree in Public Administration, Business Administration, Education, Counseling, Psychology, Marketing, Communication or related field.
+Community Education, Alternative Programs, CLIMB Center for Advancement positions require a Bachelor’s degree in Public Administration, Business Administration, Education, Counseling, Psychology, Marketing, Communication or related field.
 Six years of progressively responsible management experience in an academic department, business, industry or post-secondary institution.

 KNOWLEDGE AND SKILLS